tarekow/AI-Prompt-Framework/README.md

 ## 🙋 About

 Made by **Tarek** — BTS student in Network Administration & Security (ASRI), Algeria.
-Building useful tools for the Arabic/French-speaking tech community.
+Building useful tools for the Arabic/French/english -speaking tech community.

 ---